Samsung Galaxy S II: Sprint – Model SPH-D710

 The Sprint variant (Model SPH-D710) of the Galaxy S II was initially released as the Galaxy S II Epic 4G Touch and was later renamed to the simpler Galaxy S II 4G.
 Prior to its release, Sprint's variant was codenamed "Within" by Samsung.
 The SPH-D710 first became available for Sprint customers on 16 September 2011, making Sprint the first carrier in the United States to offer a variant of the S II.
 The SPH-D710 is available to Sprint customers in black, titanium grey or white.

 The Sprint variant has key differences from the "International" version of the Galaxy S II.
 The Sprint variant includes a 2500 MHz WiMax radio.
 The display of the Sprint variant, at 4.52 inches, is larger than that of the international version.
 The Sprint variant features four touch-capacitive buttons as opposed to the three-button hardware/capacitive combination found on the international version.
 Other differences include an LED notification light and a larger, 6.66 Wh battery.

 The Sprint variant does not come equipped with NFC capability, unlike the variants offered by T-Mobile US and AT&T Mobility.

-The Galaxy S II 4G is a touchscreen-only device, unlike the Epic 4G, which includes a physical QWERTY keyboard.
+The Galaxy S II is a touchscreen-only device, unlike the Epic 4G, which includes a physical QWERTY keyboard.

 On 28 March 2013, the Android 4.1.2 Jelly Bean (GB27) update was released through the Samsung Kies software As of February 2014, there are no additional confirmed updates for this device.

 The device has received 7 updates from Samsung since its original release on 16 September 2011.

 Sprint has announced that on 6 November 2015 the Sprint WiMAX network will be decommissioned effectively removing 4G capabilities on the SPH-D710 model.
-Users will still have access to data service using the 3G network.
+Users had access to mobile broadband using 3G until March 31, 2022 when Sprint's 3G CDMA network was shut down.

 Boost Mobile and Virgin Mobile USA

 Sprint subsidiaries Boost Mobile offers a Sprint SPH-D710 variant of the Galaxy S II 4G in both titanium grey or white options.
 Virgin Mobile offers a variant, model i9210, for their service.

-Boost Mobile began the Samsung Galaxy S II 4G on 6 September 2012 for $369.99.
+Boost Mobile began the Galaxy S II 4G on 6 September 2012 for $369.99.
 Virgin Mobile USA began offering the Galaxy S II 4G on 15 November 2012 for $369.99.

 In March 2013, the Boost Mobile and Virgin Mobile variants were also updated along with Sprint's to Android 4.1.2 Jelly Bean.